 - Don’t travel with too many things!
 Not only is this just not fun at all, but it’s easier to have things go missing if you’re travelling with two or more bags.
 Keep it to one and pack light.
-It’s definitely not about lugging heavy bags around a city.

 - Spread your important documents, cards and cash around.
 Use a safe at your accommodation.
-And wear a money belt.
+And wear a travel money belt.
 If all of that sort of stuff goes missing it’s an absolute nightmare!
 So maybe consider getting yourself an emergency credit card, too.